Workshops, Information Sessions and Pre-Employment Training

 The above amounts are increased by $2,500 for each additional child under 18.

-This clinic is run one evening per week from early March until the end of April every year.
 In order to have your taxes prepared at this clinic you must book an appointment.
 It is advisable to book early because this clinic quickly becomes fully booked.
 For information on clinic dates and times and how to book an appointment see the tax clinic bulletin that appears on the ‘PIA Bulletin Board’ page in March.
 This bulletin also provides information on the tax documents and receipts that you should bring to this clinic.